Drawing Commodities Fibo Retracement Levels Technical Indicator on Upward and Downward Trend

 5-6: Moves up

-Since we can spot where a pullback starts on a Commodity Trading chart, how do we know where it will reach?
+Since we can spot where a pull-back starts on a Commodity Trading chart, how do we know where it will reach?

 This is a type of line study used in commodity to predict and calculate these levels.
-This commodity indicator is placed directly on the commodities chart within the trading platform provided by your broker, This commodity indicator will then automatically calculate these levels on the chart.
+This commodity indicator is placed directly on the commodities chart within the platform provided by your broker, This commodity indicator will then automatically calculate these levels on the trading chart.

 What are The Retracement Levels

-• 23.6 %
+- 23.6 %

-• 38.2 %
+- 38.2 %

-• 50.0 %
+- 50.0 %

-• 61.8 %
+- 61.8 %

-38.2 % and 50.0 % Levels are the most used and most of the time this is where the pullback will reach.
-With 38.2 % being the most popular and most widely used.
+38.2% & 50.0% Levels are the most used & most of the time this is where the pullback will reach.
+With 38.2% being the most popular & most widely used.

-61.8% is also commonly used to set stops for trades opened using this strategy.
+61.80% is also oftenly used to set stops for trades opened using this strategy.

-This tool will be drawn in the direction of the trend as explained in the examples below.
+This tool will be drawn in direction of the trend as described in the example below.

 How to Draw on an Upward Bullish Market

 In the diagram below the commodities price is moving up between 1 and 2 then after 2 it retraces down to 50.0% pull back area then it continues moving up in the original upward trend.
-Notice that this indicator is drawn from point 1 to point 2 in the direction of the commodity trend (Upward).
+Notice that this indicator is drawn from point 1 to point 2 in direction of the commodity trend (Upward).

-Explanation for the Above Example
+Explanation for the Above Commodities Trading Example

-23.6 % provides minimum support and is not an ideal place to place an order.
+23.60% provides minimum support & isn't an ideal place to place an order.

-38.2 % provides some support but commodities price in this example continued to retrace up to the 50 % zone.
+38.2 % provides some support but commodities price in this example continued to retrace up to the 50% zone.

-50.0 % provides a lot of support and in this example, this was the ideal place to place a buy order.
+50.0% provides a lot of support & in this example, this was the ideal place to set a buy order.

-For this example, the pull back reached the 50.0 % pull back area, but most of the time the commodity market will retrace up to 38.2 % and therefore most of the time traders set their buy limit commodity orders at the 38.2 % level, while at the same time placing a stop just below 61.8 %.
+For this example, the pull back reached the 50.00% pull back area, but most of the time the commodity market will retrace up to 38.2 % and therefore most of the time traders set their buy limit commodity orders at the 38.2 % level, while at the same time placing a stop just below 61.8 %.

 How to Draw on a Downward Bearish Market

 In the diagram below the commodity market is moving down between 1 and 2, then after 2 it retraces up to 38.2% retracement then it continues moving down in the original downward trend.
-Notice that this indicator is drawn from point 1 to point 2 in the direction of the commodity trend (Downward).
+Notice that this indicator is drawn from point 1 to point 2 in direction of the commodity trend (Downward).

-Because we know this is just a pull back we put a sell order at 38.2% level and a stop loss just above 61.8%.
+Because we know this is just a pull back we put a sell order at 38.20% level and a stop loss just above 61.8%.

-If you had put sell order at the 38.2 % level as shown on the trade below you would have made a lot of pips afterwards.
-In this trade the retracement reached 38.2% point and did not get to 50.0% mark.
-From experience it is always good to use 38.2% because most times the pullback does not always get to 50.0% mark.
+If you had put sell order at the 38.20% level as displayed on the trade below you would have made a lot of pips afterwards.
+In this trade the retracement reached 38.2% point & did not get to 50.00% mark.
+From experience it is always good to use 38.20% because most times the pull-back does not always get to 50.00% mark.

-Explanation for the Above Example
+Explanation for the Above Commodity Trading Example

 The above example is the perfect setup where the commodities price retraces immediately after touching the 38.2 % Level.